 Symptoms of Sciatica.

-• Discomfort along the nerve pathway.
+• A needle-like feeling along the nerve path.

-• Sharp pain or burning sensations.
+• Either a sharp pain or intense burning symptoms.

-• Numbness, tingling, or muscle weakness.
+• Tingling, loss of feeling, or muscle weakness.

 Aluminum Foil: An Unconventional Treatment.